 Nationally representative estimates of child mortality can be derived from several sources, including civil registration, censuses and sample surveys.
 Demographic surveillance sites and hospital data are excluded because they are rarely nationally representative.
 The preferred source of data is a civil registration system that records births and deaths on a continuous basis, collects information as events occur and covers the entire population.
 If registration coverage is complete and the systems function efficiently, the resulting child mortality estimates will be accurate and timely.
 However, many countries remain without viable or fully functioning vital registration systems that accurately record all births and deaths—only around 60 countries have such systems.
 Therefore, household surveys, such as the UNICEF-supported Multiple Indicator Cluster Surveys and the US Agency for International Development–supported Demographic and Health Surveys, which ask women about the survival of their children, are the basis of child mortality estimates for most developing countries.

 The United Nations Inter-agency Group for Child Mortality Estimation (UN IGME) seeks to compile all available national-level data on child mortality, including data from vital registration systems, population censuses, household surveys and sample registration systems.
-To estimate the under-five mortality trend series for each country, a statistical model is fitted to data points that meet quality standards established by IGME and then used to predict a trend line that is extrapolated to a common reference year, set at 2019 for the estimates presented here.
+To estimate the under-five mortality trend series for each country, a statistical model is fitted to data points that meet quality standards established by IGME and then used to predict a trend line that is extrapolated to a defined common reference year.
 Infant mortality rates are generated by either applying a statistical model or transforming under-five mortality rates based on model life tables.
 Neonatal mortality rates are produced using a statistical model that uses national available data and estimated under-five mortality rates as input.
 Mortality rates among children aged 5–14 and youth aged 15-24 were produced by using a similar model as for under-five mortality.
 These methods provide a transparent and objective way of fitting a smoothed trend to a set of observations and of extrapolating the trend from the earliest available data point to the present.
 A more detailed explanation is available in the explanatory notes (available in Arabic, English, French, Spanish and Russian).